-APM Employment Services supports job seekers to find decent, sustainable employment and employers to find unique talent to meet their business needs.
-It includes the delivery of services to individuals who require support to find work, including those with injury, illness or disability, sole parents, youth, older workers, ex-offenders, and people from culturally or linguistically diverse backgrounds.
-We provide an ecosystem of connectivity, mentoring, training and support for job seekers and employers.
-We work in local markets and collaboratively create sustainable pathways to employment that find the right fit between the individual and the job, building more inclusive and productive economies in the process.
+APM Employment Services supports job seekers to find decent, sustainable employment and local employers to find unique talent to meet their business needs.
+Working with governments, we deliver services to individuals who require support to find work, including those with injury, illness or disability, sole parents, youth, aged workers, ex-offenders, and people from culturally or linguistically diverse backgrounds.
+The services we deliver put the client at the centre, allowing them to develop individual agency, confidence, and skills to engage in their local labour market.